- About this Journal

 – Mary Robinson, Director of the Mary Robinson Foundation — Climate Justice

-Anna Grear, Professor of Law and Theory, Cardiff University; Adjunct Professor of Law, University of Waikato, New Zealand; Director of the Global Network for the Study of Human Rights and the Environment (GNHRE)
+Anna Grear, Professor of Law and Theory, Cardiff University; Adjunct Professor of Law, University of Waikato, New Zealand; Founder of the Global Network for the Study of Human Rights and the Environment (GNHRE)

-Evadne Grant, Associate Head of Department of Law, Bristol Law School, University of the West of England, UK and GNHRE core team member
+Evadne Grant, Associate Head of Department of Law, Bristol Law School, University of the West of England, UK and GNHRE Research Director

 Stephen J. Humphreys, Associate Professor of International Law, London School of Economics, UK